terr76/Simple-Search-Application/README.md

 # MVC Simple Search Application

 This is a simple search application with login system for technical coding challenge from one of my job interview.
 I have used clean base MVC structure from [MINI](https://github.com/panique/mini) and customized simple logic to show my reference for PHP best practices.
+I also used PHP Template [Plates](http://platesphp.com/) for the view instead.

 ### Goals of this project:
 - Create 4 screen (Home, Login, Register, Search Result).